Q - Why should I join the UK-SBA?

 Q - Why do I need to provide an Enhanced DBS/Disclosure certificate?

 A - An enhanced DBS/Disclosure is required for anyone who is working with children or vulnerable adults.
-It affords clients some level of safety assurance and is consistent with UK-SBA's Code of Ethical and Professional Behaviour.
+It affords clients some level of safety assurance and is consistent with UK-SBA Code of Ethical and Professional Conduct.
 Where a member has access to an enhanced disclosure, this should always be supplied as supporting evidence (rather than a basic disclosure).
-Although there is no "expiry date" to DBS certificates, we ask members to renew checks at least every three years.
+Although there is no "expiry date" to Disclosure certificates, we ask members to renew checks at least every three years.

 Q - Is an Enhanced Access NI or an Enhanced Scottish Disclosure the same as an Enhanced DBS?

 A - Yes.
 The Enhanced NI is the Northern Ireland equivalent of the Enhanced DBS and the Scottish Disclosure is the Scottish version of the Enhanced DBS.